The only travel service introducing you to Belgrade & Serbia with care and affection!

 Sightseeing by private car/minivan and a River Cruise, approximately 4 1/2 hrs

 After a scenic tour of centrally located city districts, squares and streets we are going to take a leisurely stroll to explore the old town area known as "Varos", with short visits to the Orthodox Cathedral and Belgrade Fortress.
 The tour continues with a drive to New Belgrade, situated on the left bank of the Sava river.
 After arrival at the Belgrade's port we embark a river-boat and sail along the Sava and Danube to enjoy the unique and changing views of the town and surroundings.
-The guided cruise lasts 2 hours and passes by some of the most recognizable Belgrade sights, including the Lower fortress of Belgrade, 5 bridges over the Sava river and the green oasis of the river island of Ada Ciganlija with its man-made lake.
-One drink is included in the cruise price.
+The cruise lasts c/a 2 hours and passes by some of the most recognizable Belgrade sights, including the Lower fortress of Belgrade, 6 bridges over the Sava river and the green oasis of the river island of Ada Ciganlija with its man-made lake.
 Finally we return to the pier and transport you to your hotel.

 Photo stops